Disclaiming

 The beneficiary can disclaim only a portion of an inherited IRA or asset, allowing some to flow to the contingent beneficiary(s).
 Partial disclaiming is either a specific dollar or percentage amount as of the date of death.

-However, when done in this manner, all income attributable to the disclaimed portion must be disclaimed as well.
-If the value of the asset was $250,000 on the date of death, and the primary beneficiary disclaimed 50%, then the primary beneficiary would receive $125,000 plus the gains or minus the losses based on that amount.
+However, when done this way, all income attributable to the disclaimed portion must also be disclaimed.
+If the asset’s value was $250,000 on the date of death, and the primary beneficiary disclaimed 50%, then the primary beneficiary would receive $125,000 plus the gains or minus the losses based on that amount.
 The balance will go to the next beneficiary(s).

 How to disclaim?

 1. The disclaimer must be in writing: A signed letter by the person doing the disclaiming, identifying the decedent, describing the asset to be disclaimed, and the extent and amount, percentage or dollar amount, to be disclaimed, must be delivered to the person in control of the estate or asset, such as an executor, trustee, or custodian.
-It’s always a good idea to contact the responsible party before sending the letter to verify any additional requirements.
+Contacting the responsible party before sending the letter to verify any additional requirements is always a good idea.
 You need to avoid any confusion.
-Usually, it must be either notarized or court-approved, check with your attorney.
+Usually, it must be either notarized or court-approved.
+Check with your attorney.

 2. There is a time limit: The disclaimer must be completed within nine months of the decedent’s passing or nine months after you turn 21 if you’re a minor.

-3. Do not accept any benefit from the asset you’re disclaiming: While you’re weighing the decision, keep your hands off that asset.
+3. Do not accept any benefit from the asset you’re disclaiming: Keep your hands off that asset while weighing the decision.
 Generally speaking, you cannot use or receive the benefits of the inheritance and then later disclaim it.
 Although there is one exception…

 The inherited IRA disclaim (temporary) exception

-What happens when you’re the primary beneficiary of an IRA, the decedent was over 70 1/2 before 2020, or 72, 2020 and beyond, meaning subject to the Required Minimum Distribution (RMD) rules, AND has not taken their RMD in the year they passed?
+What happens when you’re the primary beneficiary of an IRA, the decedent was over 73, meaning subject to the Required Minimum Distribution (RMD) rules, AND has not taken their RMD in the year they passed?

 Disclaiming traps